 Typically, group substance use disorder therapy is a combination of five different structures.
 These five types consist of psycho-educational, cognitive behavioral, skills development, support, and interpersonal process.
 Other groups might include 12 step-themed groups, relapse prevention groups, community/culture groups, and expressive groups.

 In a typical group session at Royal Life Centers, our lead therapist(s) will decide how the meeting will be structured.
-Followed then by an open discussion or educational session during the hour-long group.
+Followed then by an open discussion or educational session during the hour or hour and a half long group.
 Group may focus on topics such as relapse prevention, self-worth, goal-setting, finding identity in recovery, and processing feelings and emotions.
 We encourage guests to be open and engage with others as much as they feel comfortable.
 We also make sure that our groups are welcoming, judgment-free zones where guests can express themselves and their emotions.

 During detox and residential treatment, guests attend group five hours a day, every day.
 Next, during PHP, guests will attend group six hours a day, six days per week.
 During IOP guests attend group three hours a day, three days a week (five days in the first phase of IOP).
 At the OP level of care, guests will work with their therapist to determine whether group is still an appropriate treatment.

 If you are interested in learning more about our therapy, detox, or other programs for yourself or a loved one, please reach out to us today at (877)-RECOVERY.
 Our admissions team is available 24/7 to answer your questions.